EpicBlue1/MedClinic/README.md

 ## Features

-- An overview displaying all members added total income, expenses and total tax expense (monthly).
+- An overview of all appointments
-- Add Users and tax bracket and income after tax will be automatically calculated.
-- Add expenses and track total expenses.
+- Add and Remove Appointments
-- Calculate savings based on income after tax or before tax.
+- An update section for all users to send and receive updates
+- View all Patients, add, remove and edit
+- View all Doctors, add, remove and edit

 ## Feature Screenshots
 #### Section One (Users)